Director of the Intelligence Bureau

-The director of the Intelligence Bureau (DIB) is a four-star ranked Indian Police Service (IPS) in India.
-He is the seniormost police officer in the country.
+Since the bureau's inception, the office has always been held by an Indian Police Service officer.
+It is the highest rank attainable by any member of the service; the director of the Intelligence Bureau is therefore at any given time, the senior-most police officer in India.

 Authority

-The DIB is a member of the Strategic Policy Group and the Joint Intelligence Committee (JIC), but intelligence inputs go through the regular channels in the Ministry of Home Affairs to the JIC.
-DIB reports to the Union home minister in the Union Ministry of Home affairs, GoI.
+The DIB is a member of the Strategic Policy Group and the National Security Council Secretariat (NSCS), but intelligence inputs go through the regular channels in the Ministry of Home Affairs to the NSCS.
+DIB reports to the Prime Minister, Home Minister and the Home Secretary of the Government of India.

-Notwithstanding anything mentioned above, the director of the Intelligence Bureau is not expected to wear the uniform of the IPS officer even on ceremonial occasions.